Last updated December 22, 2020

 A discount is allowed if the tax is paid before the 20th day of the month in which the tax is due.
 The sales tax discount consists of 5% on the first $100 of tax due, and 2% of all tax in excess of $100.
 Monthly discounts can’t go above $400.00.

-As long as the tax is paid on time, a discount is available equal to 1% of sales tax due and is not to exceed $10,000 per calendar year.
+As long as the tax is paid on time, a discount is available equal to 1.2% of transaction privilege tax due and is not to exceed $12,000 per calendar year.